-Veterinarians and pet travel experts agree: the single-most important thing you can do to help relieve your pet’s anxiety when flying is to help him get comfortable with his travel crate.
-The “crate” used to transport pets is not some heavy wooden box.
-It is a kennel-like carrier, specifically designed and constructed to ensure your furry family member remains safe in transit.
+Veterinarians and pet travel experts agree: the single-most important thing you can do to help relieve your pet’s anxiety when flying is to help them get comfortable with their travel kennel.
+The travel kennel used to transport pets is not a wire crate.
+It is typically either a hard-plastic or wooden kennel, specifically designed and constructed to ensure your furry family member remains safe in transit.

-Pet travel crates are roomy enough so your dog or cat can stand, sit, and lie down comfortably.
-The door and window openings enable him to see out and provide plenty of ventilation, without any chance of his toes, nose, or tail protruding.
-These crates meet exacting specifications set by the International Air Transportation Association (IATA), and they come in sizes.
-Cats are small, but you must measure your dog to ensure you are purchasing the correct size crate
+Pet travel kennels are roomy enough so your dog or cat can stand, sit, lie down and spin around comfortably.
+The door and "window openings" enable them to see their surroundings and provide plenty of ventilation, without any chance of their toes, nose, or tail protruding.
+These kennels meet specifications set by the International Air Transportation Association (IATA), and they come in various sizes.
+Cats usually require the same size kennel, but you must measure your dog to ensure you are purchasing the correct size dog crate.

-Every pet is different.
-Yours may take to his new crate easily, but you don’t want to leave that to chance.
+Every pet is different - yours may take to the new kennel easily, but you don’t want to leave that to chance.
 Below, you will find some useful tips to help in the familiarization process.

 2. Step-by-step Familiarization

-Follow this simple, proven routine during the three weeks before departure day:
+Follow this simple, proven routine at least three weeks before departure day:

-During the first week, feed your pet his meals inside the crate, leaving the door open.
-You can also encourage him to enter and explore the crate between meals, by placing treats or toys inside or on the top.
+During the first week, feed your pet meals inside the crate, leaving the door open.
+You can also encourage them to enter and explore the crate between meals, by placing treats or toys inside or on the top.

 Cave instinct aside, some dogs are afraid of enclosed spaces.
-If that’s your guy, start with just the bottom half of the crate, so it looks like a bed to him rather than a trap.
-Encourage him to sit or stand in it while you lavish him with treats, petting, and praise.
-Feed him in it, too.
+If that’s your fur baby, start with just the bottom half of the crate, so it looks like a bed rather than a trap.
+Encourage them to sit or stand in it while you lavish them with treats, petting, and praise.
+Feed them in it, too.
 After a few days, finish assembling the crate, leaving the door open as noted, and continue to practice “good times” in and around the crate.

-Throughout the second week, continue to feed your pet inside the crate, but close the door after he enters to eat.
-Open the door once he has finished his meal, or after 15 minutes.
+Throughout the second week, continue to feed your pet inside the kennel, but close the door after they go inside to eat.
+Open the door once they have finished their meal, or after 15 minutes.

-It is extremely important that your dog associates his crate with fun activities or interesting objects.
-Every time he spends some time inside, immediately reward him when he emerges with praise and something he loves, such as a game of fetch, a favorite chew toy, or going for a run.
+It is extremely important that your cat or dog associates their crate with fun activities or interesting objects.
+Every time they spend some time inside, immediately reward them when they emerge with praise and something they love, such as a game of fetch or a favorite toy.

 4. Pad the Crate with Something Familiar